splatterdodge98/spotify.py/README.md

     16. type: String.
 The JSOn Object Type, which should always return "audio_features".
     17. uri: String.
 The Spotify URi for the Track.
     18. valence: Float.
 A value between 0.0 and 1.0 describing the overall positiveness of the track.
 A higher value means that the track feels more positive overall.

+PagingObject: Corresponds to the Paging JSON Object given in the Spotify Web API documents, with some types modified for simplicity's sake.
+Listed below are the object's attributes and their corresponding types:
+    1. href: String.
+A URL linking to the Spotify Web API's information about the item within the Paging Object.
+    2. items: ???
+I BLAME YOU FOR THIS NOAH
+    3. limit: Integer.
+The maximum number of items within the response.
+Either set by the query or the default value (which is not known atm).
+    4. nextItem: String.
+A URL to the next page of items.
+Can potentially be None if there are no more items left.
+    5. offset: Integer.
+The offset of the items returned.
+Either set by the query or the default value (which is not knwon atm).
+    6. previousItem: String.
+A URL to the previous page of items.
+Can potentially be None if the item is the first one in the list.
+    7. total: Integer.
+The total number of items available to return.
+(Isn't this redundant with limit, or it is something else?
+Send Halp.)